Kizaki

 In practice, healthy schema work means:

-• migrations are generated soon after the schema change
+• migrations are generated soon after the schema change, while the intent is fresh

-• local and hosted environments converge through the same history
+• local and hosted environments converge through the same migration history

 On this page